-History: Originally included with kupferkies in 1725 by Johann Friedrich Henckel.
-Later assigned various multi-word Latin names by Johan Gottschalk Wallerius in 1747 and variously further translated including "purple copper ore" and variegated copper ore in 1802 by Rene Just Haüy.
-Also called as buntkupfererz by Abraham Gottlieb Werner in 1791.
-Named "phillipsite" in 1832 by Wilhelm Sulpice Beudant.
-Remamed 1845 by Wilhelm Karl von Haidinger in honor of Ignaz von Born (1742-1791), Austrian mineralogist and invertebrate zoologist.
+Bornite has gone through a number of name changes over the years.
+It was originally included with kupferkies in 1725 by Johann Friedrich Henckel, assigned various multi-word Latin names by Johan Gottschalk Wallerius in 1747, and further translated to purple copper ore and variegated copper ore in 1802 by Rene Just Haüy.
+It was also called buntkupfererz by Abraham Gottlieb Werner in 1791, phillipsite in 1832 by Wilhelm Sulpice Beudant, and finally renamed bornite in 1845 by Wilhelm Karl von Haidinger in honour of Ignaz von Born (1742-1791), Austrian mineralogist and invertebrate zoologist.
 There are no traditions associated with this mineral.